intelligentplant/AppStoreConnect.Adapters/README.md

 # Implementing an Adapter

 All adapters implement the `IAdapter` interface.
 Each adapter implements a set of __features__, which are exposed via an `IAdapterFeaturesCollection`.
 Individual features are defined as interfaces, and must inherit from `IAdapterFeature`.
+The `AdapterFeaturesCollection` class provides a default implementation of `IAdapterFeaturesCollection` that can register and unregister features dynamically at runtime.

 Adapter implementers can pick and choose which features they want to provide.
 For example, the `DataCore.Adapter.DataSource.Features` namespace defines interfaces for features related to real-time process data (searching for available tags, requesting snapshot tag values, performing various types of historical data queries, and so on).
 An individual adapter can implement features related to process data, alarm and event sources, and alarm and event sinks, as required.

 In addition to implementing the `IAdapter` interface for individual adapters, the hosting application must also provide an implementation of the `IAdapterAccessor` service.
 This service is used to access adapters at runtime.
 The service can choose to control access to adapters based on the identity of the calling user.

+## Helper Classes

+The `DataCore.Adapter` project contains a number of helper classes to simplify adapter implementation.
+For example, if an adapter only natively supports the retrieval of raw, unprocessed tag values, the `DataCore.Adapter.DataSource.Utilities.ReadHistoricalTagValuesHelper` class can be used to provide support for interpolated, plot, and aggregated data queries.

 # Implementing Authorization